-Today was one of those days in India when you remember why she is one of the most fascinating countries on the planet (and believe me there are many days when you think this is not the case).
+Today was one of those days in India when you remember why it is one of the most fascinating countries on the planet (and believe me there are many days when you think this is not the case).

-We flew from Hyderabad to what we thought would be the small town of Tirupati (it is, in fact, larger than imagined and if you read the facts below it will become obvious why) to visit one (if not the) most important places of worship in all India – and indeed the world.
+We flew from Hyderabad to what we thought would be the small town of Tirupati (it is, in fact, larger than imagined and if you read the facts below it will become obvious why) to visit one of (if not the) most important places of worship in all India – and indeed the world.
 We knew very little about the place apart from the above fact and didn’t know what to expect but thought it must be worth a punt with a statistic like that?

 Credit: Dinesh Kumar (DK)